woodstockcs/labs/caesar-python/README.md

 Usage: python caesar.py k
 ```

-Be sure to watch the walkhrough above for more detail on how to implement.
+Be sure to watch the walkthrough above for more detail on how to implement.

 {% next %}